JackPotat0/jackpotat0.github.io/docs/game.md

 | B | B | A | B |  |

 #### Tales of the Abyss (PS2)
 Great story, props to the scriptwriter for having the balls to write this kind of story.
 Luke's development is arguably one of the best in all of JRPGs.
-The other cast goes from decent to great(Anise can kindly fk off tho).
+The other cast goes from decent to great (Anise can kindly fk off tho).
 The combat is a direct upgrade from Symphonia and is so so much better with the addition of Free Run.
 I loved the FoF mechanic.
 The pacing can be odd, way too many back and forth in between world maps.
 Guy is in the top 10 dudebros in JRPG history and no one can change my mind.
 Sadly its OST is all time low, only some important battle themes stand out, and the rest sounding too much like Symphonia or simply forgettable.
 Shoutouts to the anime, it is a fantastic adaptation and you should watch it.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S+ | S | A+ | C | Luke/Guy/Jade |

 #### Final Fantasy VII (PS1)
 Decent story and characters.
-Probably my favourite FF combat system so far.
+Probably my favourite FF combat system (materia system) so far.
 Having an event driven plot makes the characters feel a bit lacking.
 And the translation is indeed trash as it is almost impossible to understand the main plot correctly without explanations online.
+I highly recommend to emulate if you can accept the LEGO block models.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |